dgroomes/stackoverflow-look-back/README.md

   anymore to verify if it the tool is working or not.
     * DONE Implement for Chrome.
     * DONE Implement for Firefox
-* There is no need to fetch the votes page limit from the web page.
+* DONE There is no need to fetch the votes page limit from the web page.
 It can be passed as an argument of the remote procedure call from the background.

 ## Finished Wish List items